JOSHUA-A69/Slot-Machine-using-Javascript/README.md

-Slot Machine game simulation(Javascript ver..)
+Welcome to the JavaScript Slot Machine Game!

+This project serves as a practical application to reinforce my newfound JavaScript skills.